Topic:

 Actuation with negative logic '0' (Low)

-The LED will be turned on because the current flow goes through the LED and ESCON's internal output transistor which is switched to GND. - Wiring example (2):
+The LED is turned off because the current flow through the LED and ESCON's internal output transistor is blocked (i.e. not connected to GND). - Wiring example (2):

-The PLC (resp. microcontroller) will detect a voltage level of 0V (= logic '0') because ESCON's internal output transistor is switched to GND. - Wiring example (3):
+The PLC (resp. microcontroller) will detect the pull-up voltage level (e.g. 24V, i.e. a logic '1') because ESCON's internal output transistor is blocked and the pull-up voltage level is present at the PLC's (or microcontroller's) input this way. - Wiring example (3):

-The relay will be switched on because the current flow goes through the relay and ESCON's internal output which is switched to GND. - Wiring example (4):
+The relay is switched off because the current flow through the relay windings and ESCON's internal output transistor is blocked (i.e. not connected to GND). - Wiring example (4):

-The optocoupler will be switched on because the current flow goes through the optocoupler's LED and ESCON's internal output transistor which is switched to GND. - Wiring example (5):
+The optocoupler is switched off because the current flow through the optocoupler's LED and ESCON's internal output transistor is blocked (i.e. not connected to GND). - Wiring example (5):

 - Wiring example (1):